 Info for high schools (ages 11 to 16)

 We’re looking for schools in Kirklees who want to be Democracy Friendly.
 We’ve been working hard to develop a flexible approach to our Democracy Friendly programme.
-We hope this will make it easier for schools to get involved now that our full programme is getting under way.
+We hope this will make it easier for schools to get involved now that our full programme is under way.

 How we’ll help you to be Democracy Friendly